Why should buyers seek independent advice before signing a real estate contract?

 So what advantages can we offer in reviewing or preparing your contract?

-- We can suggest conditions/clauses that will that address the imbalance in the Contract & Conditions
+- We can suggest conditions/clauses that will that address the imbalance in the General Conditions

 - We can suggest conditions that take into account the particular property and your individual circumstances